FlorianFrank/MemTestX/software/experiment_scheduler/README.md

 - **-refresh_memories**
   Adds new memory modules by parsing any files placed in the `config_files` folder.
   Only new modules and parameters not already present in the database will be added automatically.

+## Evaluation

+All evaluation functions and files can be found in the evaluation folder.
+This directory also includes a Jupyter notebook that demonstrates how to evaluate measurement data collected by the scheduler.
+> All descriptions can be found directly within the notebook.